 World Animal Day is commemorated every year on October 4.
-The day aims to raise awareness about the abuse and illegal killing of animals around the world, and how it is important to protect them and assure their welfare.
-Because animals can’t always protect themselves from humans, it is our responsibility to make sure that they are kept safe in their habitats, kept safe in their homes if they are domestic animals, and to stop the testing of products on animals, which is currently an acceptable type of abuse.
+The day aims to raise awareness about the abuse and illegal killing of animals around the world and highlight how important it is to protect them and assure their welfare.
+It is our responsibility to make sure that both wild and domestic animals are kept safe in their habitats.
+Other campaigns include stopping the testing of products on animals, which is currently a widespread form of abuse.

 World Animal Day is observed on October 4 in honor of St. Francis of Assisi, who is the patron saint of animals and was thought to have a very special connection with animals, with claims that he was even able to communicate with them.

 The aim of the organizations that organize World Animal Day is to elevate animals to the status they deserve.
 There has been a lot of progress regarding animal protection and habitat conservation since the first World Animal Day, but there is still a long way to go.

 Many species are endangered by poachers and illegal hunters, pets are still bred for profit with no compassion, and animals are still the victims of testing, among other issues that currently affect them.
 Animal lovers on World Animal Day raise awareness about these issues, and campaign for the improvement of animal welfare standards, advocating for better laws that protect animals.

 World Animal Day brings together people from all over the world that share their love for animals, regardless of nationality, politics, or faith.
 This day is all about the animals and how we can come together to ensure that they are protected from abuse.

 If you are an animal lover there are many ways to get involved with World Animal Day.

 If you have the time to do it, it is a great idea to volunteer with an animal shelter or an animal rights group.
 Look up some in your area to see which ones are doing work that you’d like to be a part of.